 This is the continuation of primary eye care practical course on actual patients for third year students.
 It primarily consists on providing supervised comprehensive eye examinations.
 In this stage of clinical development emphasis is primarily given to students' competence in clinical skills that include patient's history, examination techniques, and record documentation.
 Some emphasis is also given to the correlation of basic concepts with clinical applications to enhance their capacity in clinical reasoning.
 Clinical sessions are held at the Institution's main clinic.
 Also, in addition to weekly grand round sessions, once a month students are assigned to fourth year in-house clinic rotations to start exposing them to more advanced levels of patient care.
 Occasionally, students will provide domestic primary eye care services at geriatric home institutions, assisted living communities, and pre-scholar and scholar entities among others.
 Daily evaluations are submitted to assess level of clinical development.
+Pre requisite: All First and Second Year courses must have been approved.

-Main clinic: one day per week

-Grand rounds: half-a-day per week In-house rotations: one day per month
+Main clinic: one day per week Grand rounds: half-a-day per week In-house rotations: one day per month